datanav/sesam-jira-currenttime-example/README.rst

     $ sesam put-env-vars environment_variables.json
     $ sesam import .

 That is all that is required.
-SESAM will eventually create
+The csv-files will eventually be available.
+However, some of the pipes only run once per day, since some of the data that rarely changes in JIRA and CurrentTime.
+To avoid having to wait for several hours, you should use the management studio (which is running on `<http://localhost:9042/>`_) to start all the pipes with ids that starts with "jira-" or "currenttime-".
+Depending on the amount of data some of the pipes can take a long to run (minutes or hours).

 Output
 ------